AnthonySuper/noided-pathname/README.md

 This enables dependently-typed routing: the *type* of your actions can depend on the *parameters* of your URLs, enhancing type-safety.
 And it's pretty damn fast, too.

 ## Installation

+`noided-pathname` is not on hackage yet.
+Once it is, you can...

 Add `noided-pathname` to your cabal file's build-depends: